UninvitedActivity/UninvitedActivity/09_OtherLists/README.md

 # Other Lists

 These are almost entirely based on lists provided from https://iplists.firehol.org because they gather and normalise a whole heap of other useful lists.
 They've done all the hard work.

+This is also a good source of firehol related info: https://github.com/firehol/blocklist-ipsets

 ## Base Blocking